Rochdale Care Organisation - Senior Leadership Team

 In 2001, she took on the role of Senior Sister on the High Dependency unit at the Royal Oldham Hospital, marking the start of a 15-year period of significant contribution across critical care services throughout the Pennine Acute Hospitals trust.
 During this time, her leadership and expertise saw her progress to the role of Assistant Director of Nursing, where she oversaw critical care services and helped shape nursing practice within the trust.

-Kay completed her Bsc (Hons) in 2001 and her MSc in 2011.
+Kay completed her Bsc (Hons) in 2000 and her MSc in 2011.

-In 2017, Kay Miller embraced a new challenge undertaking a leadership role again as the Assistant Director of Nursing but this time within the Urgent and Emergency Care arena.
+In 2017, Kay embraced a new challenge undertaking a leadership role again as the Assistant Director of Nursing but this time within the Urgent and Emergency Care arena.

 Her commitment to excellence and patient-centred care was evident as she led numerous initiatives to improve service delivery and patient outcomes in the most highly pressured of heath care settings.